JeremySeckinger/JeremySeckinger/README.md

 🌎 --> I'm currently working on <a href="https://github.com/JeremySeckinger/Travel-Dash">Travel Dash</a>--A full featured social travel dashboard linking travelers with the tools and community they need to plan and execute a lifetime of adventures.
 This application is being built to combine my passion for travel, with the desire to create a SaaS style dashboard full of useful components and tools that provide value to the end user.

-Full stack: Node with Express, React, MongoDB, Google OAuth 2.0, deployed with Heroku, and serving images using Cloudinary</p>
+Full stack: Node with Express, React w/ Redux, MongoDB, Google OAuth 2.0, Boostrap 5, ScSS, deployed with Heroku</p>

  ## About me